Julie Kalman

 Biography

-My fourth book, The Kings of Algiers: How Two Jewish Families Shaped the Mediterranean World during the Napoleonic Wars and Beyond, will be published in late 2023 by Princeton University Press.
+My fourth and most recent book, The Kings of Algiers: How Two Jewish Families Shaped the Mediterranean World during the Napoleonic Wars and Beyond, was published in late 2023 by Princeton University Press.

 Expertise related to UN Sustainable Development Goals